Thomas Fairbairn

-Sir Thomas Fairbairn, 2nd Baronet (18 January 1823 - 12 August 1891) was an English industrialist and art collector.
+Sir Thomas Fairbairn, 2nd Baronet DL (18 January 1823 – 12 August 1891) was an English industrialist and art collector.

+Early life

 Fairbairn was born in the Polygon in Ardwick, near the centre of Manchester.
-He was the third of eight surviving children of Sir William Fairbairn (1789–1874).
+He was the third of eight surviving children of Dorothy Mar and Sir William Fairbairn (1789–1874).
 His father was a Scottish engineer who moved to Manchester in the early 19th century, where he designed bridges, and established a business, William Fairbairn & Sons, that was involved in iron founding, boilermaking, ship building, and manufacturing steam locomotives.
 He was a nephew of Peter Fairbairn of Leeds - also an engineer like his brother - and first cousin of MP Andrew Fairbairn.

+Career

 After a private education, Thomas Fairbairn worked in his father's businesses from 1840, and took charge of the firm's shipbuilding operation in Millwall.
 After a tour of Italy in 1841–2, he started to use his industrial wealth to collect paintings.

-He married Allison Callaway on 23 March 1848 and settled back in Manchester.
-They had at least five children together.
-Two—his son Arthur and daughter Constance—were born deaf.
+He was High Sheriff of Hampshire in 1870 and succeeded his father as 2nd Baronet in 1874.